it-application-modernization/pot-documentation/index.md

 understanding of IBM technology and software with practical presentations and hands-on lab exercises.

 We will cover all the various components that are part of Cloud Pak for Integration.
 We will also discuss how these components can be used in combination.
-The following are the varies areas depending on your interest.

-*  **IBM App Connect**
+*  **IBM App Connect Enterprise**
 *  **IBM API Connect**
-*  **IBM DataPower Gateway**
-*  **IBM Event Streams**
+*  **IBM Event Automation**
 *  **IBM MQ Advanced**
-*  **IBM Aspera High Speed Transfer Server**

 **Cloud Pak for Integration is IBM’s hybrid integration platform (HIP) that helps to solve**